 Sila decided to be a bounty hunter and rolled up a player character whom she named Shanna Toarinar, and she went on to play Shanna for another ten years in realtime thereafter.
 And the campaign would go on for many years until I was able to fill out a sourcebook using story elements from different sessions.

-Shanna was a bounty hunter who wears dark combat fatigues, grey flak armour, arm greaves and shin guards.
+Shanna was a bounty hunter who wore dark combat fatigues, grey flak armour, arm greaves and shin guards.
 Her parents were killed by Imperial stormtroopers when she was five and now she only hunted Imperial targets.

 Episode 01 Trial Run

 Shanna arrived at a secret Imperial space station orbiting the planet Sirsee.
 Deciding that she would have better luck hunting and killing Imperials, she had decided to join the Rebel Alliance.
-But as a trial of her skills, she was given a mission to retrieve a stolen prototype A-Wing fighter.
-This fighter’s computer had encrypted plans and schematics for a new X-Wing extended range variant.
-The A-Wing was located on this station.
+But as a trial of her skills, she was given a mission to retrieve a stolen prototype A-wing fighter.
+This fighter’s computer had encrypted plans and schematics for a new X-wing extended range variant.
+The A-wing was located on this station.

 She arrived at the station hidden on a Lambda-class shuttle.
-Although she succeeded in sneaking off the shuttle as it was refueling, a remote sensor in the hangar bay registered her motion.
+Although she succeeded in sneaking off the shuttle as it was refuelling, a remote sensor in the hangar bay registered her motion.
 Klaxons blared and the station went to full alert status much to her annoyance.

 A scout trooper spotted her immediately and tried to stop her, but she put a bolt on the scout’s chest armour via her long, slender custom blaster rifle.
 She slipped out of the bay, crept throughout the cramped corridors and reach a blast door.
 A bored stormtrooper was guarding it.
-She snuck past him and crossed the blast door threshold.
+She sneaked past him and crossed the blast door threshold.

 Beyond the door was a large trunk hallway.
 There were quite a number of pedestrians, most of which were Imperial personnel and droids.
 Shanna jumped into a XP-38 landspeeder parked nearby and opened up the throttle.
 She steered the speeder even deeper into the station.